Learn-Together-Pro/it_ua/README.md

 # it_ua
-Awesome collection of Ukrainian IT communitites
+Awesome collection of Ukrainian IT communities.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.